-9.6.10 MOBILE FIELD FORCE (MFF) POSTURE
+9.6.10 EVENT POSTURE

-MFF postures can vary from a minimal patrol uniformed presence to full activation with protective gear.
+Event postures can vary from a minimal patrol uniformed presence to full activation with protective gear.
 Available intelligence, crowd dynamics, and the type of event will dictate the enforcement posture needed.
-Contentious issues, political rallies, and significant or controversial events may require more personnel and a visible deterrence versus a peaceful community gathering or event.
+Contentious issues, political rallies, and significant or controversial events may require more personnel and a visible deterrence versus a peaceful community gathering or event with little or no visible presence.

-Examples of a low profile MFF posture could include:
+Examples of a low-profile posture could include: